FihoFi/FIHO-S-100-TOOLS/README.md

 Currently documentation is sparse.
 The best way forward is to first read this README, and then check out the directory 'example'.

 ## Install?
 The project should be straightforward to set up on any PHP- enabled webeserver.
-It has been developed on Apache with PHP 5.3.
+It has been developed on Apache with PHP 7.
 Simply copy all the directories to a folder under your webroot, and point your browser to a subfolder within the 'example'- directory.

 ## Setup of the project

 1. PHP- classes reflecting basic S-100 structure (FeatureType, ComplexAttributeType etc)
 2. XSL- translation of the S-100 Feature catalog generates the datamodel as PHP- classes
 3. Additional data-validation and product creation using the framework and classes as regular PHP.
-4. A printer- function is used to print out the datamodel for verification.
+4. A GML- printer class is used to print out the data for verification.

 ## Structure of the classes in directory 'class'